-There are some downright freekishly scary things that reside in this world.
+There are some downright freakishly scary things that reside in this world.
 Some are well-known and some are not.
 Whether you believe in the supernatural or you don't, many reported cases of paranormal activity still seem to intrigue and mystify.
 Hauntings are most usually related to places, houses, or cemeteries, and sometimes even people, but what if an object other than these is reportedly haunted?
-Say a supposedly simple, benign doll for instance.
+Say a supposedly simple, benign doll, for instance.
 Would you believe it was true?

 A Possessed Doll